-When using an Electronic Lodgement Network (ELN), if trust money is required to be debited from the law practice trust account, the law practice is required to keep the required particulars as set out in section 38(5) of the Regulation.
+When using an Electronic Lodgment Network (ELN), if trust money is required to be debited from the law practice trust account, the law practice must keep the required particulars as set out in s38(5) of the Regulation.
+The name, account number and the relevant BSB number to which the payment was made can be located on the Trust Authorisation Record (or the equivalent Sympli record).